-Duke of Ed students give 67,000 hours of voluntary service to the community
+Duke of Ed participants give 67,000 hours of voluntary service to the community

 Over the past 12 months, Duke of Edinburgh’s Hillary Award participants have given a total of 67,000 hours of voluntary service to the community throughout Aotearoa.